3 min read

 We here at Commerce Trust have participated in all kinds of family gatherings, from shareholder and foundation meetings to wealth education presentations on general business structures (e.g., LLCs, partnerships, corporations), basic financial topics (e.g., investments, budgeting, cash flow) and basic estate planning topics (e.g. estate planning documents, types of trusts, trust terms, taxation of trusts) for the next generation.
 Additionally, we have attended beneficiary meetings with trustees to review the various trusts, trust terms and the assets in trust for the beneficiary’s benefit.

 As we mentioned earlier, when the timing is right for your family meeting, it can be beneficial to have an independent third party (outside the family) participate in the event and help facilitate the conversation.
 Your Commerce Trust team of professionals is here to guide your family toward achieving their long-term goals.
-Contact us today for more information.
+Contact us today for more information on legacy planning.

 Download the Article